eProsima/Fast-DDS-monitor/docs/rst/notes/notes.rst

 This release includes the following **features**:

-* Dump the information from the database to a JSON file.
+* Button to dump the information from the database to a JSON file.
-* Remove inactive entities from the database.
+* Button to remove inactive entities from the database.
-* Delete the statistics data of all the entities.
+* Button to clear the statistical data of all the entities.
-* Schedule remove old data every ``x`` sec.
+* Buttton to schedule the removal of old data every ``x`` seconds.
-* Support limit of data points in dynamic data series.
+* Support for limiting data points in dynamic data series.

 #################
 Previous versions